MousaZa/TodoApp_GetX/README.md

-# copilot_test
+# Todo App

-A new Flutter project.
+A simple todo app using getx state management